 Over the years I tried a variety of birth control pills, each one can having different effects on my body, and I needed to find the perfect one.
 Eventually I found one that I liked, I took this same pill for many years with no negative side effects (Microgestin).
 Eventually my period stopped all together, and it picked the worst time in my life to do it.
 I was in the process of starting a new job, having my boyfriend cheat on me with his married receptionist, finding a roommate and moving, so I chalked it up to stress after many pregnancy tests were negative (thank God!).
 After things settled down my period still hadn’t returned, and I decided to stop my birth control for a few months.

 Micogestin is a combo birth control pill that contains estrogen and progestin, my research of these two hormones lead me to something called: “Estrogen Dominance”.
 When these hormones in our bodies aren’t balanced this issue can occur, and one of the symptoms I read was fatigue.
-After reading this (and the other scary side effects of estrogen) I decided to test this theory out and I stopped my birth control.
-Just like the last time I quit my period returned angry AF, and I needed to find something else.
-I decided to go with a progestin only birth control to test it out, but after reading how important it is to be consistent in taking your pill (progestin needs to be taken every day at the same time or else you risk pregnancy), and receiving positive reviews from a friend, I opted for an IUD (progestin only, and no way you can forget a dose).
+After reading this I decided to test this theory out, and I stopped my birth control to see if that was the contributor to my exhaustion (however, I really am not sure).
+Just like the last time I quit, my period returned angry AF and I needed to find something else.
+I decided to go with a progestin only birth control to test it out, but after reading how important it is to be consistent in taking your pill (progestin REALLY needs to be taken every day at the same time, more so than combo packs, or else you risk pregnancy), and receiving positive reviews from a friend, I opted for an IUD (progestin only, and no way you can forget a dose).
 I discussed this plan with my doctor, and due to my severe period cramps we avoided ParaGuard (no hormones, will not help cramps), and went with Mirena (the same IUD my friend gave me great reviews on).
 It has been over a year since I had my IUD put into place, and I’ve hated every minute of it….